fugo-app/site/src/content/docs/guides/config.md

 - `server`: Configuration for the HTTP API server.
 - `storage`: Configuration for the log storage backend.
-- `file_input`: Configuration for file-based input.
+- `file_input`: General configuration for file-based input.

 ## Server Configuration